blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 ## `useNotifications`

-This hook allows the dev to access all notifications if enabled, send custom notifications and update notify <enable/disable & update transactionHandler function>
+This hook allows the dev to access all notifications if enabled, send custom notifications, and update notify <enable/disable & update transactionHandler function>
-**note** requires an API key be added to the initialization, enabled by default if API key exists For full Notification documentation please see [Notify section within the `@web3-onboard/core` docs](../../modules/core.md#initialization)
+**note** This requires an API key be added to the initialization, enabled by default if an API key exists For full Notification documentation please see [Notify section within the `@web3-onboard/core` docs](../../modules/core.md#initialization)

 ```typescript